What is good design? Isn’t design quality subjective?

 From my experience, bad design strategies stem from the lack of an underlying message.
 In other words, relying too heavily on visual interest and surface-level information.
 You can define bad strategy like this: focusing on aesthetics before you understand what they should mean.

 The main problem is that non-creatives who hire professional designers tend to start with graphics they like.
 That’s often where their vision comes from.
 They reference specific websites, layouts, colors, and fonts that they want to emulate.
-This perpetuates the shiny, shallow world of me-too design we see all around us.
+This perpetuates the world of shallow design concepts we see all around us.

 Another issue is time.
-A good percentage of designers don’t put in the time to understand the message before getting started.
+A good percentage of designers don’t put in the time to understand the message before getting started on graphics.
 When requirements revolve around imagery, it’s easy to jump into design mode and neglect a deeper understanding.

 Why does any of this matter?